 If you’re experiencing pain or swelling at the back of your heel, you may have an Achilles tendon injury.
-Jay Bhuta, DPM, at Ankle & Foot Doctors of New Jersey -- providing care for patients in the areas of Millburn, Livingston, Union, Springfield, Florham Park, Short Hills, West Orange, Maplewood, and Summit - is an expert podiatric surgeon who can evaluate your foot and ankle and provide the most advanced treatment to relieve your pain and promote healing.
+The doctors at Ankle & Foot Doctors of New Jersey - are expert podiatric surgeons who can evaluate your foot and ankle and provide the most advanced treatment to relieve your pain and promote healing.
 For Achilles tendon care, call the office or schedule an appointment using the online booking button.

 The Achilles tendon is a thick band of tissue that attaches your calf muscle to your heel.
 Its primary role is to assist you with walking by lifting your heel.